mt-caret/papers_src/src/2019-06-11-not-so-fast.md

 but with different backends?
 Is JIT **that** good?

-The takeaway seems to be that WebAssembly isn't as fast as stated; but I don't think this really matters in terms of real-world implications.
+The takeaway seems to be that WebAssembly isn't as fast as stated; but I don't think this really matters in terms of real-world usage.
 As stated by the authors themselves, WebAssembly still achieves a 1.3x mean speedup over asm.js (matching the numbers reported in [^wasm-intro]) with negligible JIT-compile times (see Table 2).